CamooCodee/rust-wallet-fleet/README.md

 ## .env

-`MNEMONI` must be a 24 byte seed to generate the wallets
+`MNEMONI` must be a 24 byte seed to generate the wallets.
+Any additional bytes will be ignored

 ## Showcase